Delsin-Yu/Json-Power-Inspector/README.md

 #### `ObjectDefiniton`

-The `ObjectDefinition` JSON type contains the name and information about every serialzied properties with in a specific type, it contains two key-value pairs:
+The `ObjectDefinition` JSON type contains the name and information about every serialized property within a specific type; it contains two key-value pairs:

 ```csharp
 {